Training

 Teach new behaviors with commands

 At each step of the new behavior you want to teach your pooch, click and treat.
-This will give him constant positive reinforcement.
-When he gets used to the trick, add in a verbal cue as well as the clicker.
-After he’s confident with it, the verbal cue should be enough.
+This will give your dog constant positive reinforcement.
+When they get used to the trick, add in a verbal cue as well as the clicker.
+After they're confident with the trick, a verbal cue should be enough.

 Written by Catherine Lee-Smith